CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 The following assumes a "indexingOrigin": [0,0,0].
 However, if it had been "indexingOrigin": [-1,0,1], x and z in indexingDirection will be ignored since it's implied by indexingOrigin.

-A value of "indexing": [1,1,1] would indicate that indexing directions for each axis would be as follows:
+A value of "indexingDirection": [1,1,1] would indicate that indexing directions for each axis would be as follows:
 x: right
 y: up
 z: towards

-A value of "indexing": [-1,-1,-1] would indicate that indexing directions for each axis would be as follows:
+A value of "indexingDirection": [-1,-1,-1] would indicate that indexing directions for each axis would be as follows:
 x: left
 y: down
 z: away